Lynn is an anchor to support your journey as you begin to live from your own innate wisdom and basic goodness.

 Lynn Fraser brings the depth of twenty years experience teaching meditation.
 She specializes in holding a safe, trusted space for healing trauma in her private online sessions.
 Lynn lives near family, ocean and forest in Nova Scotia Canada.

-She is a senior teacher in the Himalayan Yoga Meditation tradition; and a Senior Facilitator of Scott Kiloby’s Living Inquiries.
+She is a senior teacher in the Himalayan Yoga Meditation tradition; and an experienced Facilitator of Scott Kiloby’s Living Inquiries.

 “Fast forward 25 years from when I first learned meditation in the early nineties.
 I see and love myself.
 I am authentic and connect deeply.
 My body is relaxed and a known space.
 Trauma is largely healed and resolved.
 I am mostly free of reactivity and I have skills to work with thoughts and sensation.
 I know from experience I can be with whatever is arising in this space and time.
 I feel, at 65, that I am now an emotionally mature adult.”